 On page of the Wi-Fi / Additional section, you can define additional parameters for the WLAN of the router.
+To configure the 2.4GHz band or 5GHz band, go to the relevant tab.

 Changing parameters presented on this page may negatively affect your WLAN!